Medical Policy: 08.01.25

 Injection of synthetic implant or bulking agent (e.g. Prolaryn Plus) is considered investigational for the treatment of Eustachian tube dysfunction and patulous Eustachian tube.

 Given the natural history of OME/ Eustachian tube dysfunction, particularly in relation to the high instance of spontaneous resolution, clinical decisions are complicated, and despite recent practice guidelines and systematic reviews, the comparative benefits and harms of treatments and treatment strategies for OME/Eustachian tube dysfunction are uncertain.
-There is no consensus or guidelines on indications for treatment, or on the optimal timing of the interventions.
 The longevity of symptom management is uncertain for both the auto inflation and Eustachian tube tuboplasty procedures.
 Currently there is a need to understand and develop the technique further.
+Further study will be needed to refine patient selection and outcome assessment.
+The inability to standardize diagnosis, lack of blinding, and use of study participants for cross-over without determining statistical significance or accounting for validity based on participant and provider bias is lacking in overall literature.
 Prolaryn Plus does not have approval or evidence of efficacy for Eustachian tube dysfunction or patulous Eustachian tube.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.